-This is the reason most choose to indulge in fancy toys and delay reaching their financial goals.
-Because frugal living is a tough journey you’ll need motivation along the way.
-The people you surround yourself with will have a huge influence on your success.
+This is why the reason most people choose to indulge in fancy toys and delay reaching their financial goals.
+Because frugal living is a tough journey, you’ll need motivation along the way.
+The people you surround yourself with will hugely have a huge influence on your success.

-Sometimes, the people near you aren’t much help in building better financial habits.
+Sometimes, the people around you aren’t always helpful in building better financial habits.
 An alternative is to fill your mind with the right thoughts.
 Here are some blogs that’ll help you do that:

 Mr.MM covers interesting topics such as DIY solar panels and cutting your grocery bill in half.
 If you’re someone who loves thorough articles, you’ll be a fan of Mr.MM.